jordipons/musicnn-training/README.md

 **Configuration** and preprocessing scripts:
 - `config_file.py`: file with all configurable parameters.
-- `preprocess.py`: pre-computes and stores the spectrograms.
+- `preprocess_librosa.py`: pre-computes and stores the spectrograms.

-Scripts for **training deep learning models** experiments:
+Scripts for **running deep learning experiments**:
 - `train.py`: run it to train your model.
 First set `config_sl` in `config_file.py`
 - `evaluate.py`: run it to evaluate the previously trained model.
 - `models.py`, `models_baselines.py`, `models_frontend.py`, `models_midend.py`, `models_backend.py`: scripts where the architectures are defined.

 **Auxiliar** scripts:
-- AUTOPOOL?!?!?!?!??!?!??!?!??!?!?!?!??!?!!!!!
-- `shared.py`:
+- `shared.py`: WRITE!!!!!!!!!!!!
-- `train_exec.py`:
+- `train_exec.py`: WRITE!!!!!!!!!!!!

 ## Folders structure

 - `/src`: folder containing previous scripts.
 - `/aux`: folder containing auxiliar additional scripts.
 These are used to generate the index files in `/data/index/`.
+EXLAIN???????
 - `/data`: where all intermediate files (spectrograms, results, etc.) will be stored.
 - `/data/index/`: indexed files containing the correspondences between audio files and their ground truth.
+WHICH DATASETS?????

 When running previous scripts, the following folders will be created:
 - `./data/audio_representation/`: where spectrogram patches are stored.